-Currently there are six national centers including the National Cancer Institute (Tokyo, 1962), the National Cardiovascular Center (Osaka, 1977), the National Mental Neurological Institute, International Medical Center (Tokyo, 1993), the National Pediatrics Center (Tokyo, 2002) and the National Longevity Center They will also be (Aichi, 2004). independent separated as administrative corporations in April 2010.
+Currently there are six national centers including the National Cancer Institute (Tokyo, 1962), the National Cardiovascular Center (Osaka, 1977), the National Mental Neurological Institute, & the International Medical Center (Tokyo, 1993), the National Pediatrics Center (Tokyo, 2002) and the National Longevity Center They will also be (Aichi, 2004). separated as independent administrative corporations in April 2010.